Skip to main content

 "What happened?"
 Aniruddha asked.

 "Oh, I see."
-She did not understand why Aniruddha did not pay attention enough to scold her.
+She did not understand why Aniruddha did not pay enough attention to scold her.
 He wore a frown instead.

 "Promise?"